wybiral/stay/README.md

 # stay
 Golang storage and query engine implementing bitmap indexing.
+Focused on providing fast runtime queries for realtime analytics with a simple REST interface for access.

 Start the server using `go run server/main.go`